 2006-2010: Crossing the border

-As she related in the Univision podcast, Martínez decides to go to the U.S., where she can earn enough money to live and provide her daughter with a good education.
-Her brother-in-law, who lives in Philadelphia, loans her several thousand dollars to pay coyotes — people who help migrants cross the border — for the trip from Agua Prieta, Sonora, to Phoenix, Arizona.
+Martínez decides to go to the U.S., where she can earn enough money to live and provide her daughter with a good education.
+Her brother-in-law, who lives in Philadelphia, loans her several thousand dollars to pay coyotes for the trip from Agua Prieta, Sonora, to Phoenix, Arizona.

 To get her through the nearly unbearable conditions — intense heat and cold, lack of food and water, physical exhaustion, fear of being caught, raped or killed — Martínez relies on rage.
-“I have to show that son of a bitch that I can get for myself what he didn’t give to me, that I can do it for my children,” she told Univision’s Inger Díaz Barriga in Mejor vete, Martínez (You better leave, Cristina).
-“I was really, really angry and that anger gave me the strength and courage to cross the desert.”
+“I have to show that son of a bitch that I can get for myself what he didn’t give to me, that I can do it for my children,” she says in the Univision podcast.
+“I was really, really angry, and that anger gave me the strength and courage to cross the desert.”

 2010-2012: A home in Philly

-It’s in the kitchen at Amis where she meets Miller, who’s working as a cook.
+In the kitchen at Amis she meets Benjamin Miller, who’s working as a cook.
 Miller starts to learn a bit of Spanish so he can communicate with her.
-They flirt, he takes her to the river on her day off.
 About two years later, they marry.
+(The couple is no longer together.)

-She and Miller start the process of applying for a green card and ask for a letter of support from her employers.
-Instead, she’s fired.
+She starts the process of applying for a green card and asks for a letter of support from her employers.
+They fire her instead.

-After losing her well-paying and fulfilling job, Martínez gets depressed.
+After losing her job, Martínez gets depressed.
 She starts making pig’s brain quesadillas and going out to sell them on the street.
 She builds a following.
 As more people start asking for her food, she starts thinking Philly might be a good market for barbacoa …

 2014: The birth of South Philly Barbacoa

-She starts making barbacoa and selling it from the South Philly apartment she shares with Miller.
+She starts making barbacoa and selling it from the couple’s South Philly apartment.
 She quickly grows a following and needs Miller’s help to keep up with orders.

 2015-2016: The face of undocumented immigration

-Martínez and Miller secure a brick-and-mortar storefront near Passyunk Avenue on 11th Street and officially open South Philly Barbacoa (SPB).
+Martínez secures a brick-and-mortar storefront near Passyunk Avenue on 11th Street for South Philly Barbacoa (SPB).
 Martínez’s son Isaías Berriozabal-Martinez brings a wet mill from Mexico so they can make fresh masa for tortillas — part of what sets their tacos apart.

 To raise awareness about the issues undocumented workers face across the county, especially in the restaurant industry, Martínez and Miller start the #Right2Work movement.
 They organize a series of dinners with chefs, restaurateurs, lawyers and public servants to raise awareness and brainstorm solutions for creating more equitable working conditions, including equitable pay and the right to openly speak one’s native language in the kitchen.
 They weigh in to the push for national immigration reform by bringing in national activists like Juan Escalante of America’s Voice and chef Tunde Wey of the dinner series Blackness in America for panel discussions across the city.